 "What is flexx technology & how does it work?"

 The Speedy flexx laser machines have both a CO2 laser source as well as a fiber laser source, making it perfect for countless application possibilities.
 The CO2 source is ideal for engraving and cutting plastic, wood, rubber, leather and much more, while the fiber source is great for marking metals and plastics.

 The main point of difference with this machine is the patented 'flexx' function: It's the best of its kind!
 The flexx function, developed by Trotec, means that both laser sources can work together in the one processing step.
-The two laser sources are activated alternately by JobControl, meaning you won't ever have to manually change the laser tube, lens or focus.
+The two laser sources are activated alternately, meaning you won't ever have to manually change the laser tube, lens or focus.
 Every conceivable CO2 laser application, as well as annealing marking and metal engraving, can be realised in no time.
 Save yourself and your company a whole lot of time and money with your new-found flexxibility!

 CO2 Laser Source:

 "How do I use both laser sources for the same job?"

 The CO2 / fiber laser source is controlled automatically, depending on which laser source is selected in the materials database (CO2 engraving, fiber engraving, CO2 cutting, fiber cutting).
 The main focal difference between the CO2 and fiber lasers is about 7mm, which can be stored as a fixed value.
 It will then automatically drive the table when switched from once source to another, which helps in reducing damage and waste.

 CO2 and fiber applications both need different lenses.
 Trotec provides a special lens made specifically for the flexx function - it is suitable for both the CO2 and the fiber laser sources.
 This 2.85" lens allows you to create the finest details on any material imaginable.
 If you are using both laser sources in the one project, working remains quick and smooth - there's no need to manually change the lens!

 "How do I determine the parameters for multiple materials?"